-While the images were crisp, we did get some motion blur during nighttime testing.
-However, this is common in trail cameras and was minimal in comparison to the other options we tested.
-The Strike Force Pro still outperformed the competition in every metric, earning it the top spot in our review.
+In general, the images were quite crisp in our testing, but we did get some motion blur during nighttime testing, which is common in trail cameras.
+This nighttime blur was minimal when compared to other models that we tested.
+Overall, the impressive Strike Force Pro outperformed the competition in every metric in our testing, making it an excellent choice.

 The T45A packs in some solid features at a steal of a price.
 You can choose between three modes, then select from a range of customizable options.
 The camera menu is easy to navigate, while the 2.4 inch LED color viewing screen helps in setup.
 We also like the fact that you can hit the replay button and scroll through the photos without needing any additional devices.
 At 16MP, the T45A doesn't offer the highest resolution.
 However, the images still came out crystal clear the majority of the time with bright coloration.

-When it comes to wildlife monitoring, the Browning Strike Force Extreme is at the top of its class.
+The Browning Strike Force Extreme is at the top of its class when it comes to wildlife monitoring.
 The tough camera body can withstand some serious abuse while blending into a forest setting with a non-cheesy camo pattern.
 The 80-foot detection range, paired with the 0.6 second recovery time, enables you to pick up more movement at a greater distance.
 This is a huge plus when it comes to wildlife detection.
 Whether the camera is in photo or video mode, the images come out crisp and clear.

-For those looking to capture nocturnal activity, the GardePro A3 is an excellent place to start.
+The GardePro A3 is an excellent place to start for those looking to capture nocturnal activity.
 We found the Sony Starlight sensor is sensitive enough to capture a scurrying mouse.
 Meanwhile, the 0.5 second recovery time enabled us to capture multiple images of a raccoon sneaking around.
 Additionally, we found video mode to be on par with the photo mode as we captured a bobcat as soon as it entered the frame.